Remuneration Committee - Terms of Reference

 Delegated Powers

-The Governing Council has delegated to Remuneration Committee the responsibility for determining the salaries, benefits and other terms and conditions of service (and where appropriate ‐ severance payments) of the Vice-Chancellor and members of the Vice-Chancellor's Executive, which includes the Clerk to the Governing Council who is also the University Secretary and Registrar.
+The Governing Council has delegated to Remuneration Committee the responsibility for determining the salaries, benefits and other terms and conditions of service (and where appropriate ‐ severance payments) for Senior Postholders.

 Duties

-7. Approve the design of, and determine targets for, any performance‐related pay schemes operated by the University and approve the total annual payments made under such schemes
+7. Approve the design of, and determine targets for, any performance‐related pay schemes operated by the University in respect of Senior Postholders within the remit of Remuneration Committee, and approve the total annual payments made under such schemes.

-9. Ensure that contractual terms on termination, and any payments made, are fair to the individual, and the University, that failure is not rewarded and that the duty to mitigate loss is fully recognised
+9. Ensure that any severance arrangements, including any payments made, are fair to the individual, and the University, that failure is not rewarded and that the duty to mitigate loss is fully recognised.

 Reporting responsibilities

 3. The Committee must produce an annual remuneration report to Governing Council.
-The report will need to provide sufficient assurance that the Committee has effectively discharged its responsibilities
+The report will comply with the principles of the CUC Higher Education Senior Staff Remuneration Code and will provide sufficient assurance that the Committee has effectively discharged its responsibilities.
+In line with the Code, the Committee will publish a readily accessible annual statement, based on its annual report to the Governing Council.

 Other matters